okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 jx promote okta-spring-boot-jenkinsx-example --version 0.0.1 --env production
 ```

-You can change your production environment to use auto-deploy using [`jx edit environnment`](https://jenkins-x.io/commands/jx_edit_environment/).
+You can change your production environment to use auto-deploy using [`jx edit environment`](https://jenkins-x.io/commands/jx_edit_environment/).

-Now that you know how to use Jenkins X with a bare-bones Spring Boot app, let's see how to make it work with a more real-world example.
+Now that you know how to use Jenkins X with a bare-bones Spring Boot app let's see how to make it work with a more real-world example.

 ## Secure Your Spring Boot App and Add an Angular PWA